Nekroze/pde/README.rst

 The major version is incremented when there is a major usage change.
 The minor version is incremented when new features are implemented.
-The micro version is incremented for small bug fixes and are often undocumented in the changelog.
+The micro version is incremented for small bug fixes and are often undocumented unless they change the user experience.

 v1.2.0 - February 4th 2013
  * Optional output directory